Frequently Asked Questions (FAQ) - Return to Play

 Q23 Can Clubs bring in a Mentor Coach to sit alongside a young beginner coach?

 A: For the Lightning Premiership season the answer is no, however this will be revisited for our next season.
 This also applies to additional junior coaches sitting in with the team coach to learn the ropes.
 This is not the season, at least in the first instance to be bringing more people into the game spaces.
 Bench side must only be 2 coaches, 2 Team Managers, 2 scorers and substitute players.

 Q25: Can players come to games on their own?

 A:Yes they can.
 Parents can make arrangements to collect children in the carpark if they have other commitments.
-What cannot happen is for a player to be dropped at the door while a parent goes off to find a carpark.
-If this happens the player must wait outside and enter when the parent arrives at the doorway.
+If a player is dropped at the door while a parent goes off to find a carpark, that parent only has the 10 minute window to get in for the game.

 Q26: Can Under-8 Coaches go on the court?